0x3639/docs/docs/developer/cryptography.md

 # Zenon Cryptography

 ## Wallet
-The wallet data is stored inside a `KeyStore`

-`AES-256-GCM` for symmetric encryption

-`Argon2.IDkey` as Key Derivation Function
+The wallet data is stored inside a `KeyStore`. `AES-256-GCM` for symmetric encryption. `Argon2.IDkey` as Key Derivation Function

 * time: `1`
 * memory: `64 * 1024`